Correlated Dynamics in Marketing Sensitivities: Literature

-The cross-category nature of preferences has been extensively examined in marketing, in two main streams of research.
-The first stream focuses on the correlation of customers' preference parameters across categories.
-The first in this stream is \hyperlink{ref-ainslie_similarities_1998}{Ainslie \& Rossi} ( \hyperlink{ref-ainslie_similarities_1998}{1998}), who investigate whether households have similar sensitivities to price and feature promotion across categories.
-They use a variance components decomposition approach to model households' sensitivities to these variables across categories, and find large cross-category correlations in sensitivities to price (0.32) and to feature promotion (0.58). \hyperlink{ref-seetharaman_investigating_1999}{Seetharaman et al.} ( \hyperlink{ref-seetharaman_investigating_1999}{1999}) further extend the work and show that households' state dependence behaviors also show large correlation across categories. \hyperlink{ref-hansen_understanding_2006}{Hansen et al.} ( \hyperlink{ref-hansen_understanding_2006}{2006}) build on this framework and estimate customers' preference for store brands across categories.
-They find that customers who prefer store brands in one category are more likely to prefer store brands in other categories.
-This stream of work suggests that customers behave similarly across categories in many respects, and that information about preference parameters in one category can be leveraged to understand preferences in another.
+The cross-category nature of preferences has been extensively examined in marketing, beginning with \cite{ainslie1998similarities}, who investigate whether households have similar sensitivities to marketing mix variables across categories.
+They use a variance components decomposition approach to model households' sensitivities to these variables, and find large cross-category correlations in sensitivities to price (0.32) and to feature/promotion (0.58).
+Building on these findings, \cite{seetharaman1999investigating} show that households' state dependence behaviors also show large correlation across categories, and \cite{singh2005modeling} and \cite{hansen2006understanding} show the same for many other traits, including brand names, health claims, and preference for the store brand. \cite{iyengar2003leveraging} also find strong parameter correlations across product categories, but find that leveraging such correlations does not yield substantial improvements in targeting strategies.
+As a whole, this stream of work suggests that customers behave similarly across categories in many respects.